Jakl3/Guitar-Hero-Project/README.md

 ```

 # Demonstrations
+## Image
-## This is an image of the program
+This is an image of the user interface when the program is ran.
 ![Alt text](images/Demonstration.png?raw=true "Image")

+## Video
-## This is a video demonstration of the game.
+This is a video demonstration of the program with sound, along with code explanations.
 [![Video Demonstration](images/Video.png)](https://www.youtube.com/watch?v=WWzUKfgd2AU "Open in YouTube")